raphaelsty/cherche/docs/api/retrieve/BM25Okapi.md

 - **documents** (*list*)

     Documents in BM25Okapi retriever are static.
-The retriever must be reseted to index new documents.
+The retriever must be reset to index new documents.

 - **tokenizer** – defaults to `None`